tsgates/arch-wiki-markdown/wiki/Midori.md

 Development versions are available in the AUR:

--   midori-gtk2-git - for the GTK+ 2 version.
+-   midori-gtk2-bzr - GTK+ 2 development version.
--   midori-git - for the GTK+ 3 and WebKitGTK3-based version.
+-   midori-bzr - GTK+ 3 and WebKitGTK3-based development version.

 Extensions
 ----------